 To be more precise, the Python file must contain a class derived from avocado.test.Test.
 This means that an executable written in Python is not always an instrumented test, but may work as a simple test.

 The instrumented tests allows the writer finer control over the process including logging, test result status and other more sophisticated test APIs.

-Test statuses PASS, WARN, START and SKIP are considered as successful builds.
-The ABORT, ERROR, FAIL, ALERT, RUNNING, NOSTATUS and INTERRUPTED are considered as failed ones.
+Test statuses PASS, WARN and SKIP are considered successful.
+The ERROR, FAIL and INTERRUPTED signal failures.

 TAP